 A geomorphology and ecology appraisal of the updated GMP and proposed sediment removal strategy will subsequently be undertaken to identify any impacts posed to the water environment, including the downstream sediment budget and in-channel ecological conditions.
 The appraisals will consider the longevity of the proposed gravel removal, since regular gravel maintenance is anticipated to be required.

 The appraisals of the proposed scheme will feed into a WFD Compliance Assessment.
 A WFD assessment is required to determine the impacts of proposed works on the conditions and biological, physical and chemical components of the River Wear.
 WFD is a desk-based assessment which relies on information given of the status of the watercourse as detailed within the relevant River Basin Management Plan (RBMP).
 A single WFD report will be produced, detailing any necessary mitigation measures, aiming to provide a net WFD benefit within the watercourse.

-Some elements of the study need to be undertaken at appropriate seasons, and with this in mind the consultants propose to undertake the combined ecological and geomorphological survey during May 2020.
+Some elements of the study need to be undertaken at appropriate seasons, and with this in mind the consultants propose to undertake the combined ecological and geomorphological survey during May, followed by bathymetric and topographic surveys in July 2020.
 The Regatta is in agreement with the proposal given that it has taken several years to reach this stage, is mindful of continuing sedimentation and considers that it would be unwise to forego the opportunity and delay the process by at least a further year.

-A Durham ARC report relating to ongoing flooding and silting issues following Storm Desmond in 2015 provides further insight.
+A Durham ARC article relating to ongoing flooding and silting issues following Storm Desmond in 2015 provides further insight.

 The existing GMP allows for some movement of sediment but doesn’t permit the removal of material from the river, and no dredging has been possible since 2014.